hernquist/job-poster/README.md

 `curl http://localhost:3001/jobs/1/bids`
 ### Add Bid To Job
-`curl -X POST -H "Content-Type: application/json" -d '{"amount": "786"}' http://localhost:3001/jobs/1/bids` (Add bid that would not work because the job does not exist.)
+`curl -X POST -H "Content-Type: application/json" -d '{"amount": "786"}' http://localhost:3001/jobs/1/bids`

+(Add bid that would not work because the job does not exist.)
 `curl -X POST -H "Content-Type: application/json" -d '{"amount": "786"}' http://localhost:3001/jobs/6/bids`

-### sqlite
+### SQLite
 I wrote raw schema query to access the sqlite database.
+Returning bids by job was a little tricky.
+SQLite does not have a method for assembling related table data into an array.
+So I wrote some custom javascript to assemble bids into a list. `getBidsFromJobs` and `applyBidsToJobs` do that heavy lifting.
+I thought it was appropriate to unit test that work.
+As I mentioned in `Next Steps`, I would incorporate knex and bookshelf to help write queries and help transform data.
+No reason to write custom code for problems that have been solved repeatedly over time.

 I facilitate development I seeded the database with users, jobs, and bids. `backend/src/database/seeds.ts`

 ### Frontend routing